 Why might this be?

 The Home Office’s published service standard for deciding citizenship applications is 6 months.
-This means that any enquiry on the status of an application within 6 months of submission is likely to be met with a curt response advising that the Home Office are still within their published service standard.
-This is frustrating, as many applications do not take 6 months to be decided.
+This means that any enquiry on the status of an application within 6 months of submission is likely to be met with a response advising that the Home Office are still within their published service standard.
 The length of time it takes for an application to be decided seems to be entirely random.
 Which makes predicting timescales and explaining delay all the more difficult.

 I submitted 13 citizenship applications last year.
 One application was decided within 8 weeks.
 It was submitted at the start of October 2019 and decided by the end of November 2019.
 Another, submitted in May 2019, has been outstanding for nearly 1 year (or 10 months if we discount potential COVID-19 delays).
 There is nothing that distinguishes these two applications.
 You could be forgiven for assuming that applications are decided in the order that they are submitted.
 However my experience suggests that this is not the case.